-- Government agencies, businesses and other organisations are responsible for prevention, preparation and risk mitigation as part of their day-to-day functions within the scope of their responsibilities. - Individuals and households play key roles in reducing their risks through prevention, mitigation and preparedness decisions and actions. - Governments at all levels and non-government organisations support individuals and other organisations to reduce their risks.
+- Government agencies, businesses and other organisations are responsible for prevention, risk mitigation and preparedness as part of their day-to-day functions within the scope of their responsibilities. - Individuals and households play key roles in reducing their risks through prevention, mitigation and preparedness decisions and actions. - Governments at all levels and non-government organisations support individuals and other organisations to reduce their risks.